Crystal-clear Red Sea water at Sharm el-Sheikh with coral reef visible below the surface

 Visa Rules — Read This First

 If you are flying directly to Sharm el-Sheikh and plan to stay within Sinai, you do not need a pre-arranged visa.
-A free 15-day Sinai-only stamp is issued on arrival at the airport and at land border crossings from Israel and Jordan.
+A free 15-day Sinai-only stamp is issued on arrival at the airport and at land border crossings from Israel (Taba) and Jordan (Aqaba ferry).
 This stamp is not extendable and does not permit travel to mainland Egypt.
-To visit Cairo, Luxor, or anywhere outside Sinai, you need a full Egyptian e-visa applied for before travel.
+To visit Cairo, Luxor, or anywhere outside Sinai, you need a full Egyptian e-visa applied for before travel (currently $30 USD per person, as of 2026).
+See our Egypt visa guide for full details.

 Ras Mohammed National Park

 Ras Mohammed is the defining reason to dive in Sharm.
 The national park covers the southern tip of Sinai, where strong currents push cold, nutrient-rich water up along the reef walls.
 Shark Reef and Yolanda Reef are the headline sites — the marine life density, coral coverage, and visibility (commonly 20–30m) are exceptional.
-Day boat trips from Sharm take around 45 minutes.
-The park has an entry fee paid separately from your dive operator.
+Day boat trips from Sharm take approximately 45 minutes.
+The park has a separate entry fee of approximately $10–15 per person (paid at the park gate, as of 2026), in addition to your dive operator’s costs.

 SS Thistlegorm

 The SS Thistlegorm sank in October 1941 after a German air raid.
 The wreck lies in the northern reaches of the Sinai coast, roughly one hour by speedboat from Sharm.
 Its cargo — motorcycles, trucks, locomotive parts, and military equipment — is intact and accessible at 16–32m depth.
 Marine life has made it a reef in its own right.
-It is the most popular wreck dive in the Red Sea and justifiably so.
+Day trips from Sharm typically depart early morning (around 07:00) and cost approximately $85–120 per person for two dives.

 Naama Bay and Shark’s Bay